Code-m1ner/MLS4-easyapp/README.md

 I used the terminal to deploy my project locally.
 To do this I had to:
 1. Create a repository on GitHub.
-2. Clone the repository on your chosen source code editor (GitPod in my case) using the clone link.
-3. Open the terminal within GitPod
+2. Open the terminal within GitPod
-4. Enter "python3 manage.py runserver into the terminal.
+3. Enter "python3 manage.py runserver into the terminal.
-5. Go to local host address on my web browser.
+4. Go to local host address on my web browser.
-6. All locally saved changes will show up here.
+5. All locally saved changes will show up here.

 For the final deployment to Heroku, I had to:
 1. Uncomment the PostgreSQL databse from my settings.py file.